 If you have defined OPTIONAL_MANUAL_SCOPE and you do something in code which may affect scope (Essentially what the player can see), you need to do scope_modified = true;.
 As a rule of thumb, do this whenever you move an object using move or remove or you give or remove any of the attributes open, transparent and light for an object.
-Library routines like PlayerTo and all action routines do this when needed.
+Library routines like PlayerTo and all action routines do this whenever they do any of this.